How Do You Use A Solid Shampoo Bar?

 One thing you must check before buying a shampoo bar

-The reason for this is the bar contained no shampoo.
+The most common reason for this is the bar contained no shampoo.
 Seriously!

-A bar that contains natural surfactants will not require any additional treatments, such as baking powder or apple cider vinegar rinses.
+A bar that contains natural surfactants that are compatible with your hair type will not require any additional treatments, such as baking powder or apple cider vinegar rinses.

 The two most common ingredients in shampoo bars that work are Sodium Cocoyl Isethionate and Sodium Coco-Sulfate.